Pedro Vergés’ ASHES (BOLERO): AN ENGLISH TRANSLATION WITH MARGARITE FERNÁNDEZ OLMOS.

 [German translation of Pleasure in the Word by Susanne Keller].
 München: Heyne, 1995.

-German translation of El placer de la palabra—described below in its original Spanish edition.
+German translation of El placer de la palabra—described above in its English translation edition.

 GREEN CANE AND JUICY FLOTSAM: SHORT STORIES BY CARIBBEAN WOMEN